 5. Ensure Multiple Accounts and Smart Budgeting

 That’s not all you can get from the first page of our banking interface.
-There are more helpful features in our digital banking case study:
+There are more helpful features in our online banking case study:

 - Multi-account and multi-card support